wasd-tech/fluxgym-rocm/README.md

 # Now it works on AMD HIP/ROCm?
 This need more tests but I actually manage to create something.

+notes for devs: the real problem was downloading things from the right repository of PyTorch and AMD (onnxruntime-rocm, tensorflow-rocm) and upgrade some packages (accelerate, safetensors, timm).
+The only package not precompiled is Bitsandbytes but I compiled a version compatible with python 3.12 for gfx1030;gfx1100;gfx1201;gfx1200, so all the AMD GPUs

 # Flux Gym

 Dead simple web UI for training FLUX LoRA **with LOW VRAM (12GB/16GB/20GB) support.**